Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 In addition, they’re playful, spontaneous, and funny.
 This is evidenced by their Instagram page.

-McDonald’s is very consistent in their brand archetype, color scheme, and messaging and everything with their branding just makes sense.
+McDonald’s is very consistent in their brand archetype, color scheme, brand voice, brand promise, and messaging and everything with their branding just makes sense.

 However, their branding isn’t the reason their image has taken a hit in recent years.